thelifemgmt/coding_standards/README.md

 Coding Standards & Styleguide
 ================

 Welcome to my coding standards & styleguide.
-This is just a reference for the best practices I try to follow.
+This is based off the coding standards I wrote for the company I work for.
+I'm including it here as a reference to the best practices I try to follow.

 <b>References</b>